-Today if you want to run an operating system other than Windows but you'd like to take your Windows programs along with you you're not likely to have an entirely seamless experience.
+If you want to run an operating system other than Windows and wish to continue using Windows programs, you're unlikely to have a seamless experience.

-Tools like WINE and Valve's Proton + DXVK have provided a mechanism for Windows applications to run in MacOS and Linux environments.
-As the title would suggest WINE (Wine Is Not Emulation) is not an emulator, rather it provides an environment that approximates the Windows ABI (Application Binary Interface) to support Win32/Win64 applications in unsupported environments.
+Tools like WINE and Valve's Proton + DXVK have provided a mechanism for Windows applications to run in macOS and Linux environments.
+As the title suggests, WINE (Wine Is Not Emulation) is not an emulator.
+It provides an environment that approximates the Windows ABI (Application Binary Interface) to support Win32/Win64 applications in unsupported environments.

-This approach has seen long adoption by Linux desktop users and has gained traction with the incorporation of official support in Valve's Steam game distribution platform however despite the vast energies of the WINE community across decades of work Microsoft still manages to introduce breaking changes to its libraries and APIs which are often incorporated in newly released games causing either degraded application performance under WINE or entirely broken compatibility.
+This approach has seen prolonged adoption by Linux desktop users and has gained traction with the incorporation of official support in Valve's Steam game distribution platform.
+Despite the vast energies of the WINE community across decades of work, Microsoft still manages to introduce breaking changes to its libraries and APIs often incorporated in newly released games, causing degraded application performance under WINE or entirely broken compatibility.

-LibVF.IO addresses these problems by running real Windows in a virtual machine with native GPU performance.
-We do this by running an unmodified guest GPU driver with native hardware interfaces.
-This ensures that changes to Windows will not break or otherwise degrade compatibility with programs running under a compatibility layer such as WINE or Proton.
+LibVF.IO addresses these problems by running authentic Windows in a virtual machine with native GPU performance.
+We achieve this by running an unmodified guest GPU driver with native hardware interfaces, ensuring that changes to Windows will not break or otherwise degrade compatibility with programs running under a compatibility layer such as WINE or Proton.

-LibVF.IO is part of an ongoing effort to remedy architectural problems in operating systems today as detailed in a post you can read here.
-We attempt to create a simplified mechanism with perfect forward compatibility and full performance for users to interact with binaries whose ABI (Application Binary Interface) is foreign to the host environment while retaining full performance.
+LibVF.IO is part of an ongoing effort to remedy architectural problems in operating systems, as detailed in a post you can read here.
+We attempt to create a simplified mechanism with perfect forward compatibility and full performance for users to interact with binaries whose ABI (Application Binary Interface) is foreign to the host environment while retaining performance.

-Today most VFIO functionality running on commodity GPU hardware involves full passthrough of a discrete physical GPU to a single virtual machine.
-This approach has proven to be a useful way for enthusiasts to run GPU accelerated virtual machines at home but with the obvious asterisk attached that both the host system and the guest virtual machine require their own discrete physical GPUs to work.
-This means that in order for this setup to work users must own two discrete physical GPUs both of which are installed in the same system which does not reflect the hardware a large number of computer users own today.
+Most VFIO functionality running on commodity GPU hardware involves a full passthrough of a discrete physical GPU to a single virtual machine.
+This approach has proven helpful for enthusiasts to run GPU-accelerated virtual machines at home but with the prominent asterisk attached that both the host system and the guest virtual machine require discrete physical GPUs to work.
+For this setup to work, users must own two discrete physical GPUs installed in the same system.
+This requirement doesn’t reflect the hardware most computer users own.

-LibVF.IO automates the creation and management of mediated devices (partitioned commodity GPUs shared by host & guest), identifying NUMA nodes, parsing/managing IOMMU devices, and allocating virtual functions to virtual machines.
-It can be used to make your life a lot easier!
+LibVF.IO automates the creation and management of mediated devices (partitioned commodity GPUs shared by host & guest), identifying NUMA nodes, parsing/managing IOMMU devices, and allocating virtual functions to virtual machines, making your life a lot easier!